raspidevkit/raspidevkit/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/raspidevkit/raspidevkit/blob/development/LICENSE) file for details.

+## Third-Party Libraries
+We would like to thank the developers of the following third-party libraries, which were used in the development of this project:

+- [RPi.GPIO](https://pypi.org/project/RPi.GPIO/): Fundamental package for the GPIO interface of the library.
+- [fake-rpi](https://pypi.org/project/fake-rpi/): Used for development on other platforms without using Raspberry Pi.
+- [smbus2](https://pypi.org/project/smbus2/): Fundamental package for the I2C interface of the library.
+- [pyserial](https://pypi.org/project/pyserial/): Fundamental package for the serial interface of the library.
+- [arduino-cli](https://arduino.github.io/arduino-cli/latest/): For the great solutions for automating development with Arduino Boards.
+- and others...

+These libraries have been instrumental in achieving various functionalities within our project.
+We express our gratitude to the developers for their hard work and dedication in creating and maintaining these essential tools.

 ## TODO
 - [ ] Launch to PyPi
 - [ ] Create documentation